This Day in Wrestling History – December 25th

 Everyone here at GERWECK.NET would like to wish all of our readers & their family’s a very Merry Christmas and Happy Holidays everyone!

-1982- The Fabulous Freebirds vs. Von Erich feud is born in Dallas, Tx. when Michael Hayes turns on Kerry Von Erich
+1982- The Fabulous Freebirds vs. Von Erich feud is born in Dallas, TX. when Michael Hayes turned on Kerry Von Erich

 2003 – The first WWE Tribute To The Troops airs as a Smackdown Christmas special

 1978 – Bill Watts’ Mid-South Wrestling held a “Superdome Extravaganza” in New Orleans, Louisiana at the Superdome, headlined by a tournament for the United States Tag Team Title:

 – Jerry Stubbs defeated The Assassin #1 to win the Mid-South Louisiana Title.

 – Ron Bass defeated Karl Kox to win the Mid-South Brass Knuckles Title.

 – Ernie Ladd defeated Ray Candy via forfeit to win the Mid-South North American Title.